 Here are examples of negligence in different types of claims:

 - Another car hit your car in a parking lot.
-The driver of the other car wasn’t breaking any laws, but said he didn’t see you because he was looking down at his car radio.
-Looking at the radio while driving is careless, and his negligence is what caused the accident.
+The other car driver wasn’t breaking any laws but said he didn’t see you because he looked down at his car radio.
+Looking at the radio while driving is careless, and his negligence caused the accident.

 - A drunk driver is speeding down the street while you are legally crossing an intersection.
-The driver sees you too late and tries to stop but still hits you, causing multiple injuries.
-The driver was breaking two laws (DUI and speeding) and that’s why you were hurt.
-It was their negligence, or even recklessness, that caused the injury.
+The driver sees you too late and tries to stop, but still hits you, causing multiple injuries.
+The driver was breaking two laws (DUI and speeding), and it was their negligence that caused your injury.

 These are just a few examples.
-Negligence also applies to medical device companies who don’t address potential safety risks in their products; dog owners who don’t control their animals; and anyone else who doesn’t act with care in regards to the safety of their customers, guests or those around them.
+Negligence also applies to medical device companies who don’t address potential safety risks in their products; dog owners who don’t control their animals; and anyone else who doesn’t act with care regarding the safety of their customers, guests, or those around them.

-To win your personal injury case you will need to prove negligence on the part of the other party.
+To win your personal injury claim, you will need to prove negligence on the other party’s part.
 And to do that, you will need to gather facts about what happened beyond just how you injured yourself.
 You or your lawyer can do this by:

 - Asking witnesses at the scene